Aasuyadav1/PDF_RAG/README.md

 docker-compose -f docker-compose.db.yml up -d
 ```

-This command will start the Qdrant vector database in a Docker container, exposing it on port 6333.

 ### 5. Run the development server

 ```bash
 npm run dev
 ```

-The server will start at http://localhost:3000 (or the port specified in your .env file).

 ## API Endpoints